andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 ## Summary and Discussion

 Turn into a package, how would I do that.
+Probably single underscoring module imports too.
 Probably something like: I don't know.

 Further testing?